documenso/documenso/README.md

 - Sendgrid setup and nodemailer-sendgrid SMTP hint (import for interchangeability like SMTP)
 - Render Deploy YAML file or similar
+- Create self signed cert step by step with recommendation for use and validity scope

 # Setup